-The European Starling first appeared in Tennessee in 1921 from descendants of the 100 birds released in New York's Central Park in 1890's.
-This stocky blackbird has glossy feathers that can give off a green hue when out in the sun, also during the winter the feathers have a white tip giving them a spotted appearance.
-Starlings have long pointed bills, and walk rather than hop.
-These birds have a broad diet consisting of invertebrates, fruits, and seeds.
+The European Starling made its debut in Tennessee in 1921, originating from the descendants of 100 birds released in New York's Central Park during the 1890s.
+This robust blackbird boasts glossy feathers that can exhibit a greenish tint when exposed to sunlight.
+During winter, these feathers sport a white tip, resulting in a spotted look.
+Starlings feature elongated, pointed bills and are more inclined to walk than hop.
+Their diet encompasses a wide range of invertebrates, fruits, and seeds.

 Prevention and Exclusions

 For preventing starling invasions, The Animal Guys can identify and seal potential entry points using heavy-duty materials.
 These materials are robust enough to withstand animals' attempts to regain access to your home.
 Our comprehensive services encompass effective bird removal, ensuring long-lasting protection against potential infestations.

 If you've discovered a starling invasion in your home, The Animal Guys is ready to provide professional bird removal assistance.
 Our Wildlife removal Specialists are well-versed in starling behavior.
 With the aid of our bird one-way systems, we can promptly and humanely eliminate the unwanted starlings.